miladvafaieenezhad/msvsdwcomp/week 2/Readme.md

 To complete the flow, run <code>make sky130hd_temp</code>

-The resultwill ne in <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/flow/results/sky130hd</code>
+The result will be in <code>/.../openfasoc/openfasoc/generators/temp-sense-gen/flow/results/sky130hd</code>

-For debugging purposes, it’s also possible to generate only part of the flow, visualize the results in OpenROAD GUI or generate DEF files of all intermediary results.
+For debugging purposes, it is also possible to generate only part of the flow, visualize the results in OpenROAD GUI or generate DEF files of all intermediary results.
 For doing so, the Makefile in temp-sense-gen/flow/ contains special targets.

 After running make sky130hd_temp in temp-sense-gen/ once, cd into the flow/ directory and use one of the commands from the following table: